Lactose: Structure and reactions

 The molecular structure of α-lactose, as determined by X-ray crystallography.

 Lactose is a disaccharide composed of galactose and glucose, which form a β-1→4 glycosidic linkage.
 Its systematic name is β-D-galactopyranosyl-(1→4)-D-glucose.
 The glucose can be in either the α-pyranose form or the β-pyranose form, whereas the galactose can have only the β-pyranose form: hence α-lactose and β-lactose refer to the anomeric form of the glucopyranose ring alone.
 Detection reactions for lactose are the Wöhlk and Fearon tests.
 They can be used to detect the different lactose content of dairy products such as whole milk, lactose free milk, yogurt, buttermilk, coffee creamer, sour cream, kefir, etc.

 Lactose is hydrolysed to glucose and galactose, isomerised in alkaline solution to lactulose, and catalytically hydrogenated to the corresponding polyhydric alcohol, lactitol.
 Lactulose is a commercial product, used for treatment of constipation.

 Occurrence and isolation

-Lactose comprises about 2–8% of milk by weight.
-Several million tons are produced annually as a by-product of the dairy industry.
+Lactose appears in the milk of many different mammal species, though not all.
+Rhesus macaque monkeys have a concentration of lactose of 8%.
+Many mammals, like bears, produce milk with no lactose.
+Bovine milk has a concentration of around 4.8%.

 Whey or milk plasma is the liquid remaining after milk is curdled and strained, for example in the production of cheese.
 Whey is made up of 6.5% solids, of which 4.8% is lactose, which is purified by crystallisation.
 Industrially, lactose is produced from whey permeate – whey filtrated for all major proteins.
 The protein fraction is used in infant nutrition and sports nutrition while the permeate can be evaporated to 60–65% solids and crystallized while cooling.
 Lactose can also be isolated by dilution of whey with ethanol.